slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 - “If you want a task done quickly, ask a busy person to do it.”
+- work is a queue of queues. trying hard is not the key to success. this not mean that you don't put your best effort.
 -->

 > *'Don't make 100 decisions when one will do.' -- Peter Drucker*